songyang-dev/uml-translation-3step/README.md

 ## 3 Assembly

-All UML fragments are assembled back to one large UML model, mainting logical consistency.
+All UML fragments are assembled back to one large UML model, maintaining logical consistency.
 This UML model is the final translation in UML.

+The assembly (also called composition) algorithm is a greedy algorithm that combines UML fragments one at a time into a work-in-progress larger model.
+The details of the algorithm are described in the paper.